jusatdeloitte/genai-flow-workshop/README.md

 # Multi Agent System with AutoGen Studio

 Welcome to the AutoGen workshop.
 This repository serves as a supporting guide and contains some assets that we will examine together during the workshop.

 First, install AutoGen Studio on your PC.
 AutoGen Studio is a web server that you can operate locally through your browser.
 The studio allows you to create and manage teams of AI agents.

 The repository contains example team configurations in JSON format, which you can load into the studio.

+## Workshop Agenda

+- [x] Introduction to Agents
+- [ ] Group Division for hands-on
+- [ ] Hands-on: Install AutoGen
+- [ ] Hands-on: Setup AutoGen
+- [ ] Hands-on: Create Tetris
+- [ ] Hands-on: Custom Workflow

 ## Quick Start Guide

 Follow the [installation instructions](docs/install.md) to get started AutoGen Studio.
 Once the platform is running you can walk through [this](docs/tetris-config.md) step-by-step guide to building Tetris.
+Once you have tetris up and running, you can create a [custom workflow](docs/custom-workflow.md).

 ## Tour of AutoGen Studio